HeatherRemacle/exchangelabops/pages/standard.md

 * have a quality assurance testing and rollback plan that supports frequent iterations to the service
 * use a phased approach to test changes to part of service, when feature-based changes are not feasible

-## 9. Use open standards and common platforms
+## 9. Use open standards & common platforms

 Use open standards, open source software and common government platforms where available.